 Caption attached to photo of wolves traveling through snow as a pack is false

 This photo was taken in 2011 at Wood Buffalo National Park by Chadden Hunter for a BBC series called Frozen Planet.
-The caption, which is not an accurate interpretation of the behavior in the picture, was added at a later date by an unknown source.
+The caption, which does not accurately interpret the behavior in the picture, was added at a later date by an unknown source.

 What is surplus killing, and why do wolves do it?